junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Why are you working with Metatron?"
 Cas can't help asking.

-"I'm not," Naomi looks offended.
-"I was blocked from the warding when I found him there.
+"I'm not."
+Naomi looks offended.
+"I was blocked by the warding when I found him outside the asylum.
 So we had this agreement, he will erase the warding, and I will retrieve the angel tablet.
 I intend to be the new guardian of the tablet, of course."

 "-- which is never going to happen, bitch."
 With another puff sound of wings, Metatron shows his face.
 "I knew you'd betray me, I only needed you to grab it from the demon for me."